 Make a Stained Glass Stepping Stone

-When you need a thoughtful gift for someone special, a stained glass stepping stone might be the perfect gift.
+For Someone SpecialA stained glass stepping stone makes a thoughtful gift for someone special or is ideal for your own garden.
 First, because you made it and that is a gift of the heart.
 Second, because you can make it very personal and unique.

 The one we are showing you is for a dear friend.
 Dave and I included mementos that mean a lot to her: she loves horses, she and her husband loved boating.
 We included their initials and a sparkly heart.

 You might want to include something your friend loves, like a metallic bird, a team jersey number, a key to your heart, their initials, rocks of their favorite color - you get the idea.

 Your stepping stone could have a theme - like everything on it is red, or mementos from a school they attended, their house numbers, musical notes, tiny tools, knitting needles, hearts of all shapes and sizes, or the date of their wedding.
 If you are unsure whether something would stick to concrete, please research that.